 A little into the month one person told me they don’t need anything else from me until after the holidays which is a little unfortunate but fine (it’s not my only work but it was the easiest).

 She was very nit-picky about things like the location of emphasis in pronunciation guides (again I am just following the lesson and would assume this would actually vary depending on where you are from so it seems a little over-the-top to me).
 Additionally, the first time I created my cards in a certain manner (I had done it before- just the first time she reviewed such a set) she praised it as creative and the second time I did it she told me to delete all the cards and find a better way.

 Other than that things have been pretty status quo.
 Even though I get low pay, what I enjoy about all of my work is that I am always learning new things.
 I feel like I am getting paid to learn random subjects which allows me to look at it with a more positive perspective.
 One of the interesting subjects I learned more about this month was economics.

 By the end of the month I had resumed looking for jobs and advertising for Kyle.
 He didn’t look or advertise at all for something like a month and was doing so sparingly before and wasn’t getting any new work so, of course, it became necessary that I take over for him again.
 He simply doesn’t have the motivation to do it though he suddenly started to look a little more himself as well when I started helping him again.
-I also did something I do every few months which is review his work and internet profile.
+Also, I did something I do every few months which is review his work and internet profile.
 I discovered that all of his reels, resume, etc. all display an email to which he no longer has access.
 I also advised him on a few other matters.

 I would say I had as many as three full days which were basically useless due to me being immobilized by a headache and/or fatigue and sickness.
 Some of my headaches are very difficult to treat.
 In regards to the fatigue and nausea- I am usually just fine but I occasionally get hit with this extreme amount of both that I simply cannot do anything but lie down and it is truly a struggle just to get up to go to the bathroom or something along those lines.
 The next day I could be perfectly fine though so it is quite strange.

 We are making posts which combine things which we normally would have separated into several different posts, though, such as the churches in Serbia post and the Paphos post.
-I doubt much else will actually change except that I plan to do some more general travel posts.
-I am using the blog as a way to learn a little more about social media, though.
+Doubtfully much else will actually change except that I plan to do some more general travel posts.
+The blog is a way to learn a little more about social media, though.
 I have grown our twitter following to over 750 and am continuing to attempt to grow it more.

 Now, there were some other things taking up our time too and most of these were associated with the job for Kyle.
 One of these things was apartment hunting.
 They initially made it sound as if we would need to come over at the drop of the hat so we began looking at apartments, creating documents with price, location, features, availabilities etc., contacting some places and so on.
 Kyle was actually doing more of this but I spent some time checking things out as well.

 Because we thought we’d be heading back to the US soon, I began planning a short trip up to Budapest since we really wanted to go and looking into Airbnbs for that time period.
 Obviously it was all unnecessary.
 Somewhat irrespective of the California plans I also made plans to other cities and did the regular activity outings planning.

 Health and Fitness: